30% OFF - 9th Anniversary discount on Entity Framework Extensions until December 15 with code: ZZZANNIVERSARY9

 EF Core 8 returned the missing Complex Type from EF6.
 A complex type looks very similar to Owned Entity, allowing a developer to organize properties within an entity.
-One of the most straightforward examples is an Order with a ShippingAddress and a BillingAddress.
-Instead of repeating twice all address properties in the Order, we create a complex type Address and use it in the Order:
+One of the most straightforward examples is an Order

 public class Order